 # git clone --depth 1 https://github.com/drwetter/testssl.sh.git # cd testssl.sh

-After cloning testssl.sh, the general use case is probably just run the following command to run a test against a website.
+After the cloning testssl.sh, the general use case is probably just to run the following command to do a test against a website.

 # ./testssl.sh https://www.google.com/

 To run a check against STARTTLS enabled protocols: ftp, smtp, pop3, imap, xmpp, telnet, ldap, postgres, mysql, use the

 By default, all mass tests are done in serial mode, you can enable parallel testing using the

 If you do not want to use the default system openssl program, use the –openssl flag to specify an alternative.

 You might want to keep logs for later analysis, testssl.sh has the

 --log (store log file in the current directory) or

 --logfile (specify log file location) option for that.

 To disable DNS lookup, which can increase test speeds, use the